Thairo Estrada Player Props: Giants vs. White Sox

 - The pitching staff for the White Sox had a collective nine K/9 last season, the eighth-best in the league.

-- The White Sox had the 16th-ranked team ERA across all MLB pitching staffs (3.96).
+- The White Sox had the 16th-ranked team ERA among all MLB pitching staffs (3.96).

-- The White Sox will look to Cease (0-0) in his second start this season.
+- Lynn (0-0) gets the start for the White Sox, his second of the season.

-- In his last time out on Thursday, the right-hander tossed 6 1/3 innings against the Houston Astros, giving up one earned run while surrendering two hits.
+- In his most recent time out on Saturday, the right-hander threw 5 2/3 innings against the Houston Astros, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.